Alejio20/alx-system_engineering-devops/0x00-shell_basics/README.md

 15-lets_move: Script moves all files beginning with an uppercase letter in /tmp/u directory
 101-clean_emacs: Script deletes all files in the current working directory that ends with the character ~
 102-tree: Script create the directories welcome/, welcome/to, welcome/to/school in the current directory
+103-commas: Script lists all the files and directories of the current directory separated by commas